-Parents are asked give a 2-week notice before withdrawing from the program.
-This allows the teachers to help the child with the transition out of the program.
-It provides time for the other children in the classroom to gain a sense of understanding regarding the situation.
+Parents are asked to give a two week notice before withdrawing from the program.
+This allows the teachers to help the child with the transition out of the program and provides time for the other children in the classroom to gain a sense of understanding regarding saying goodbye.

 AITC firmly believes in a daily attendance of school.
 If your child’s attendance becomes a concern, you may receive a home visit from one of our Assistant Directors to determine why absences are taking place, and how we might offer assistance that promote reliable attendance.
 Families and children benefit from this consistency.